Call Us! Button

 There are also things you can do to keep Fido more comfortable.
 If he’s allergic to something airborne, regularly dust, vacuum, and change your air filters.
 Wiping your pup’s paws and belly down when you bring him in from outdoors can also help, as may switching to hypo-allergenic pet products.
 It’s not a bad idea to keep an eye on pollen counts as well.
 Ask your vet for specific care tips.

-How common are allergies in dogs?
+How are allergies diagnosed in dogs?

 As your Bellaire, TX animal clinic, we are dedicated to offering great veterinary care.
 Please feel free to contact us anytime!